pyga/parsley/doc/tutorial3.rst

    ``setNextRule`` can be called at any time.
-However, if ``setNextRule`` is called from somewhere other than the receiver factory, its ``connectionMade``, or a method called from the grammar, Parsley will wait until the current rule is completely matched before switching rules.
+However, if ``setNextRule`` is called from somewhere other than the receiver factory, its ``prepareParsing``, or a method called from the grammar, Parsley will wait until the current rule is completely matched before switching rules.